Key Takeaway

 What Ozempic Is and How It Works

 Ozempic is a brand-name formulation of semaglutide approved for improving glycemic control in adults with type 2 diabetes.
-It is administered as a once-weekly subcutaneous injection at doses of 0.5 mg, 1 mg, or 2 mg.
-Ozempic
+It's administered as a once-weekly subcutaneous injection at doses of 0.5 mg, 1 mg, or 2 mg.
+Ozempic For a complete cost breakdown, see our cheapest semaglutide options.

-It is worth noting that Ozempic is specifically the diabetes formulation.
+Ozempic is specifically the diabetes formulation.
 Wegovy uses the same molecule at a higher dose (2.4 mg) for weight management.
-While these are pharmacologically identical molecules, their approved indications and dosing differ.
+While these are containing the same class of active ingredient molecules, their approved indications and dosing differ.
 Many people use "Ozempic" colloquially to refer to any semaglutide product, but the distinction matters medically and legally.
 Ozempic vs Wegovy differences

 The Neuroscience Behind the Question